The Fourier extension method and discrete orthogonal polynomials on an arc of the circle: Introduction

 then the above integral can be written as

 where $\tilde H(\nu)$ is the functional

 Since there is a factor $M^2$ in the exponent, we expect the primary contribution in this sum as $M\to\infty$ to come from a minimizer of the functional $\tilde H(\nu)$.
 If we consider a regime in which $M, N\to\infty$, and the ratio $N/M$ remains bounded, then we find that for large $M$, the measures $\nu_{\bf x}$ converge to probability measures absolutely continuous with respect to Lebesgue measure with density not exceeding the ratio $N/M$.
 Thus we minimize over all Borel measures $\nu$ on $[-1/2, 1/2]$ satisfying the following two properties: \begin{enumerate} \item The measure $\nu$ is a probability measure, i.e. $\int_{-1/2}^{1/2} d\nu(x) =1$. \item The measure $\nu$ does not exceed the limiting density of nodes $x_1, \dots, x_N$ as $N, M\to\infty$.
-That is, $0\le \nu \le \sg \tilde\xi$, where $\sg$ is the Lebesgue measure and $\tilde\xi := \frac{N}{M}$. \end{enumerate} Such a minimizer exists and is unique and we refer to is as the {\it equilibrium measure}, denoted $\tilde\nu_{\eq}$.
+That is, $0\le \nu \le \sg \tilde\xi$, where $\sg$ is the Lebesgue measure and $\tilde\xi := \frac{N}{M}$. \end{enumerate} As noted in the Introduction, the problem of an equilibrium measure with constraint was studied by Rakhmanov \cite{Rakhmanov96} for a special case and a general study was done by Dragnev and Saff \cite{Dragnev-Saff97}.
+Such a minimizer exists and is unique and we refer to it as the {\it equilibrium measure}, denoted $\tilde\nu_{\eq}$.
 Then the formula \eqref{eq:Heine2} indicates heuristically that for large $M$,

 where $E_0:=H(\tilde\nu_{\eq})$.
 The equilibrium measure $\tilde\nu_{\eq}$ is uniquely determined by the {\it Euler--Lagrange variational conditions}: there exists a {\it Lagrange multiplier} $l$ such that